 Perridak Arts and City of Ballarat supported mob to connect to traditional skills as a UNESCO City of Craft during NAIDOC Week 2024.

-Weaving Workshop with (Aunty) Donna Blackall with assistance from BADAC's 2024 Miss Junior NAIDOC.
+Weaving Workshop with (Aunty) Donna Blackall with assistance from BADAC's 2024 Miss Junior NAIDOC Eva Philippiadis

 Perridak Arts